Whenever the saying, ‘a prophet is never accepted in his hometown’ is mentioned, my ghostwriting services come to mind. ((Edited in April 2021)

 Most writers use number of words per dollar to settle on price.
 This isn’t a blind figure.
 It is determined by the amount of research and creative imagination needed to come up with enticing content.

 Early last year a client I met online asked me to write a book on, ‘How everyday activities improve brain performance.’
 With the knowledge attained from a Neurogym’s program, ‘Winning the Game of Money‘ I coined an 8,000 word e-book that left the client thinking I was an expert in the field.

 Imagine how difficult it would have been writing that book without the help of the program.

 While I didn’t mind receiving $70 for the work then, today I wouldn’t charge anything less than $1 for 35 words.
-That allows me to take topics that I’m new to as long as I have interest in them.
-So, your writing experience should factor too.
+That allows me to take topics that I’m new to as long as I have interest in them and can access expert information in the field.
+Writing experience should factor too.

 3. Slice It Like a Pie

 If you want to thrive as a non-fiction e-book ghostwriter, ask for a down-payment.
 Either, ask the client to deposit half the amount into your account before you begin the job.
 Or, create milestones and have the client pay for each step cleared.
 The latter works better for most clients.

 I learned the milestone process from Upwork and have onboarded non-Upwork clients there to aid in creating trust.